 Special Investigations Unit (SIU)

-SIU conducts narcotic and vice investigations and is responsible for gathering, disseminating and responding to crime trends and hot spots in the city.
+SIU conducts narcotic and human trafficking investigations and is responsible for gathering, disseminating and responding to crime trends and hot spots in the city.
 SIU also works on fugitive and probable cause pick-ups, and assists other City divisions, including Environmental Health and Building and Inspection, with community quality of life issues.

-The Property Crime Unit investigates a wide variety of property cases from theft, burglary and property damage to to complex financial and white-collar crime cases.
-The department’s forensic computer specialist, polygraph operator, and Auto Theft Bait Car and Crime Tech programs are within the unit.
+Finally, the department's forensic computer specialist, polygraph operator, and Auto Theft Bait Car and Crime Tech programs are held/ managed within these units.

 Evidence and Property Control

 The Property Room at the Bloomington Police Department holds approximately 40,000 pieces of evidence and recovered property.
 A full-time Property Technician maintains, collects and processes items inside the Property Room.

 The Patrol Operations is the largest division and the core of the Bloomington Police Department.
 Patrol is generally the first assignment for new officers who work uniform patrol 24/7, responding to calls for service in the city.